-Formal spaces for recreation include two playgrounds (one for children under age five and one for children ages six to ten) and two basketball courts.
-Multi-use fields will open next fall when the grass has grown.
+Formal spaces for recreation include two playgrounds (one for children under age five and one for children ages six to ten), two basketball courts, and multi-use fields.
 These areas are available on a first come first serve basis.

 Hours & Seasons

 The grounds of Jones Point Park are open year-round from 6 am to 10 pm.
 Overnight parking is prohibited.